Looking for the best things to do in Chiang Mai? The largest city in northern Thailand has a lot to offer visitors for days.

 Visit the Lanna Folklife Museum & Three Kings Monument

 Recently renovated and full of life-size mockups of traditional Lanna life, it’s a place the kids will get a kick out of, and they may learn a little something about a different culture too.
-While you’re there, take a few minutes to venture to the Three Kings Monument across the way.
+While you’re there, take a few minutes to venture across the way to the Three Kings Monument.
 It’s near the walled city on the spot where Chiang Mai’s former rulers had their palaces.
 The Three Kings represent the founder of Chiang Mai -King Mengrai – a good friend of his, and another King from a kingdom that has long since disappeared.

 Visit Bor Sang Handicraft Village